New Normal – New Approach

 To get the benefits of improved mood and reduced pain, it’s worth getting active despite fatigue.
 Realistically, though, you have to figure out how to do it without it backfiring.
 If you exercise Sjogren’s Syndrome or another autoimmune disorder, and go overboard, you might trigger a flare and feel worse than before.

 So, it comes down to: How do you work on pain, but work with fatigue?
 Other people have figured out how to be active with illnesses, so it can be done.
 Therefore, it’s worth your time and effort to figure out how you can too.

 Throw the old goals out the window.
 Embrace the idea of pacing yourself through the day now.
 It may be hard when you’re used to exercising till you feel like you really did something, but scaling back is in order.
 I won’t rehash what this website says, (it’s excellent – read it after you finish reading this) but it boils down to these things: rest between activities (don’t exercise for so long), stop before you feel like stopping, do less than you think you can, know your limits, and plan ahead for all that you’re going to do for the day.
 If you’re familiar with the spoon theory, that last one makes total sense.

 One strategy I came across in researching for this, was focused on heart rate.
 This website recommends keeping your heart rate at 60% of your max heart rate (the upper limit of what your cardiovascular system can handle) when you exercise.
 Here’s how to calculate that: 220 minus your age = max heart rate.
 60% of that number is your limit.

-Here’s a handy download that breaks down heart rate training zones.
+Here’s a handy download that breaks down heart rate training zones (the one I talked about in the video above this).
 Click the image to sign up and get a copy!

 How to Keep Going